 Each curriculum has an internal structure of its textual preface, which may differ from instance to instance.
 The aim of the machine readable curriculum is to isolate and describe separately entities which will be experienced and described separately.
 The entities of primary interest in the curriculum are curriculum statements, and their organisation.

-As a result, the expository text included in the prefatory material of the curriculum (rationale, aims, organisation, glossary) is not included in the machine-readable curriculum as literal text, but is referenced out to the Australian Curriculum website.
+As a result, the expository text included in the prefatory material of the curriculum (rationale, aims, organisation, glossary) is not included in the machine-readable curriculum as literal text, but is referenced out to the Board of Studies Syllabus website.

-The text of curriculum statements, including content descriptions, strands, year levels and intermediate groupings, is all included in the machine readable curriculum.
+The text of curriculum statements, including content descriptions, strands, stages and intermediate groupings, is all included in the machine readable curriculum.
 This simplifies the workflow for consumers of the curriculum such as jurisdictions and application developers, who may need to interact with the text of the curriculum structure offline.

 Versioning

-There is currently no provision for aligning different versions of the Australian Curriculum to each other.
-The RDF of the Australian Curriculum made available is always the latest version approved by ACARA and encoded by ESA.
+There is currently no provision for aligning different versions of the Board of Studies Syllabus to each other.
+The RDF of the Syllabus made available is always the latest version approved by the NSW Board of Studies.

 The information about the version of the curriculum encoded is limited to the information encoded in the ASN Application Profile: